Rashengka/LattePlugin/RUNNING_TESTS_IN_INTELLIJ.md

 5. Configure the test:
    - Name: `LatteSettingsTest` (or any other test name)
    - Test kind: `Class`
-   - Class: `org.latte.plugin.test.settings.LatteSettingsTest` (or the class you want to test)
+   - Class: `cz.hqm.latte.plugin.test.settings.LatteSettingsTest` (or the class you want to test)
    - VM options: Add the following VM options:

 ```